axxeerick/Axxe_website/content/authors/admin/_index.md

 - Visitors
 ---

-Erick Axxe is a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
-He is a graduate affiliate for the [Institute for Population Research](https://ipr.osu.edu/) and the [Translational Data Analytics Institute](https://tdai.osu.edu/).
+I am a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/), the [Institute for Population Research](https://ipr.osu.edu/), and the [Translational Data Analytics Institute](https://tdai.osu.edu/) at The Ohio State University.

-His projects include the [Family Migration and Early Life Outcomes](https://famelo.netlify.com/) project and the Higher Education Inequality Project, which investigates the experiences of college students through in-depth interviews conducted over students' entire academic careers.
+I work on the [Family Migration and Early Life Outcomes (FAMELO)](https://famelo.netlify.com/) project and the Higher Education Inequality Project (HEIP), which investigates the experiences of college students through in-depth interviews conducted over students' entire academic careers.

-His research interests include mobility, stratification, education, migration, race, gender, social constructionism, and methods.
+I currently have two veins of research.
+The first lies in the realm of Computational Social Science, in which I analyze novel web-based data sources to test for racial and gender inequality.
+The second investigates how institutions shape identity during the transition to adulthood.
+My work involves a wide range of data sources: surveys, qualitative interviews, and data scraped from the internet.
+I am also interested in how social phenomena, such as migration, offers insight into the structure and maintenance of status inequalities.